Ivanchikkk/javascript/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/airbnb/javascript?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 This guide is available in other languages too.
-See [Translation](#translation) New Joke but really joke uh is new game world
-Hi nice joke
+See [Translation](#translation) New Joke but really joke uh is new game world Wake up it is dream Hi nice joke
 Other Style Guides